gcastor12/gcastor12/README.md

 gcastor12/gcastor12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 I am a Google recruiter.
 This a great place for me to learn more about what you do and how you program.
-No pressure but if you would like to chat about caree oppertunities within Google let me know :)
+No pressure but if you would like to chat about career oppertunities within Google let me know :)